 Let’s consider the example of USDN.
 When the price of WAVES against the US dollar rises, a reserve fund is formed to maintain the backing in an event when WAVES’ price drops.
 If the reserve fund is not large enough to compensate for a decline in price, the smart contract issues Neutrino Tokens (NSBTs).
 These tokens can be purchased for USDN at a market rate (e.g. 10 NSBTs for 8 USDNs) and then liquidated at a ratio of 1 NSBT for 1 USDN under the First in — First out (FIFO) model.

 Market makers and arbitration bots, launched by volunteers from the Neutrino community, also help to keep the rate stable at different exchanges.

 How is USDN collateralized by WAVES tokens?

-The price on the smart contract corresponds to 1 USDN : 1 USD relatively to Waves at the moment of withdrawal of USDN to the user’s account.
-Buying USDN on a smart contract takes two steps.
+The price on the smart contract corresponds to 1 USDN : 1 USD relatively to WAVES at the moment of USDN withdrawal to a user’s account.
+Buying USDN on the smart contract takes two steps.